 I remember learning about factory-farmed turkeys for the first time several years ago.
-I was just out of college and living on a very tight budget.
-It was eye-opening to discover how farms raise and treat the typical Broad-breasted White turkey – the bird that is on nearly 99% of Thanksgiving plates each November.
+It was eye-opening to discover how farms raise and treat the typical Broad Breasted White turkey – the bird that’s on nearly 99% of Thanksgiving plates each November.

-Birds in factory farms have their upper beaks snipped off shortly after hatching so they can be more easily force-fed an antibiotic-laced corn diet instead of hunting and pecking for the seeds, grasses, insects, nuts, and fruits that constitute their natural diet.
-In addition, these turkeys are kept awake as much as possible through the use of 24-hour lighting, so as to disrupt their natural sleeping, roosting, and mating rhythms.
-This is done to ensure that they eat almost nonstop and fatten up.
+Birds in factory farms have their upper beaks snipped off shortly after hatching so it’s easier to force-feed them an antibiotic-laced corn diet instead of hunting and pecking for the seeds, grasses, insects, nuts, and fruits that constitute their natural diet.
+In addition, these turkeys are kept awake as much as possible through the use of 24-hour lighting to disrupt their natural sleeping, roosting, and mating rhythms.
+This is done to ensure they eat almost nonstop and fatten up.

 In addition to the inhumane treatment of the birds, conventional turkey farms are environmentally damaging.
-Factory farmed animals produce millions of tons of waste each year which can (and has) polluted rivers and groundwater.
+Factory farmed animals produce millions of tons of waste each year, which can pollute rivers and groundwater.
 And since these animals ingest a steady diet of antibiotics, they are implicated in the growing resistance of bacteria to antibiotics.

 The way the typical Thanksgiving turkey is brought to our table is neither sustainable nor ethical, and it became clear to me that I did not want to support this process.

-That same year, however, I priced a couple of organic turkeys and quickly learned that eating a sustainable Thanksgiving dinner menu was far beyond my budget.
+That same year, however, I priced a couple of organic turkeys and quickly learned that preparing a sustainable Thanksgiving dinner menu was far beyond my budget.
 While a frozen conventional turkey from my local supermarket cost $0.99 per pound, an organic turkey would have set me back as much as $4.99 per pound.
-Since I simply couldn’t afford to eat according to my beliefs (and I knew I couldn’t bear Thanksgiving without a turkey), I decided to “forget” what I knew about factory-farmed turkeys that year.
+Since I simply couldn’t afford to eat according to my beliefs – and I knew I couldn’t bear Thanksgiving without a turkey – I decided to “forget” what I knew about factory-farmed turkeys that year.

 “Green” Turkey Varieties

-When it comes to “green” turkeys, there are three options available: heritage, organic, and sustainable.
+When it comes to “green” turkeys, there are three options: heritage, organic, and sustainable.
 All three are an improvement over the factory-farmed gobbler.
 However, each type differs somewhat, particularly when it comes to cost.

-Organic turkeys are more likely to be from the Broad-breasted White family, which distinguishes them from heritage turkeys.
-But they are farmed according to USDA organic food standards, which means they are raised without antibiotics or growth enhancers and are given organic feed.
+Organic turkeys are more likely to be from the Broad Breasted White family.
+But they’re farmed according to USDA organic food standards, which means they’re raised without antibiotics or growth enhancers and are given organic feed.
 They are also offered “year-round access to the outdoors, shade, shelter, exercise areas, fresh air, clean water for drinking, and direct sunlight,” according to the USDA code.

-The least expensive organic turkeys I found are $3.49 per pound, and they are usually available at most local organic grocery stores, and sometimes even at the large supermarket down the street.
+Organic turkeys cost considerably less per pound than heritage turkeys.
+They are usually available at most local organic grocery stores, and sometimes even at the large supermarket down the street.

-This label typically describes a farmer who treats livestock humanely, preserves the land, treats workers fairly, and supports the local community.
-But because legal guidelines in this area are nonexistent, it’s important to communicate with any farmer calling himself sustainable to determine if he really is.
+The “sustainable” label typically describes a farmer who treats livestock humanely, preserves the land, treats workers fairly, and supports the local community.
+But because legal guidelines in this area are nonexistent, it’s important to communicate with any farmer calling himself sustainable to determine if they really are.

 Ask the following questions: